-- The mentee's current funding from federal, provincial, or equivalent agencies and organisations; and - 2.
+- 1. The mentee's funding from federal, provincial, or equivalent agencies and organisations; and - 2.
 The level of provincial partner funding that is provided to CBITN.

-1) Mentees with current funding from federal, provincial, or equivalent agencies and organisations
+1) UPDATED: Mentees with any funding from federal, provincial, or equivalent agencies and organisations

-Mentees who already have external funding will not be eligible for the maximum level of funding.
-However, the following top-up scholarships would be provided:
+Mentees who have external funding\ for the academic year for which the award is provided will not be eligible for the maximum level of funding.
+However, they may be eligible for top-up scholarships according to degree level as follows:

-Masters: \$3,000Doctoral: \$5,000Postdoctoral: \$6,000
+- Masters: \$3,000

+- Doctoral: \$5,000

+- Postdoctoral: \$6,000